abedef/abedef.github.io/content/blog/self-hosted-faas.md

 * [Dokku](https://dokku.com/) – An open source PAAS alternative to Heroku
 * [Coolify](https://coolify.io/) – An open source & self-hostable Heroku / Netlify / Vercel alternative

+Do note that I am not running my own Kubernetes cluster and I was led to believe that deploying a lot of these stacks would be much easier if you did.
+I had a frustrating time with a couple of these, to say the least.

+## OpenWhisk

+By far the most difficult to set up.
+The docker-compose method is not recommended for real deployments but is the easiest to get going.
+I couldn't find a way to get the service to bind its web UI and API to any of my public interfaces (always `172.17.0.1`, no matter what), which was a major annoyance.
+Googling around didn't return any useful results even though this seems to be one of the most widely supported FaaS offerings out there.
+I ended up resolving this issue by deploying a local NGINX instance on the same machine using [this configuration](https://gist.github.com/tluyben/b33548e1a3b8ed120312369fa67fb522) I found online.

+It offers a web UI to write and test functions, and deploys each endpoint to a unique URL.

+## OpenFaaS

+Another solid contender with a healthy level of support.
+Also provides a web UI with a number of community-provided functions that can be deployed through the UI.
+These range from QR code generators to automated face blurring functions, accessible via HTTP requests.

+## Fn Project

+This was one of the easiest ones to set up and it got the job done fairly well.
+It provides a command line utility to bootstrap functions and to deploy them.
+Functions are grouped into applications, and each get their own endpoint.

+## fx

+This was also easy to set up but was not as feature rich.
+I did not spend much time working with this one but I disliked that it did not take a unified approach to its API.
+Support for each language was offered through some third party package integration.
+It gets the job done, but I wanted to keep trying other options in case I found something that was more mainstream and better supported.

+One thing that makes fx unusable for me is that each service is by default exposed on its own port.
+In my case, it simplifies hosting greatly if each function is served from the same port, on separate endpoints.

+## kNative

+This was recommended on a few of the threads I was browsing for suggestions, but I did not get around to trying it out because it is made to run on Kubernetes.
+From what I understand it is commonly used in enterprise settings so you can expect *some* level of support.

+## Dokku

+Another one I did not get around to trying out since it did not fit my exact use case but I thought I should mention.
+Dokku's platform aims to replicate the same developer experience that Heroku provides.

+## Coolify

+I did not try this one either but similar to the above, this project offers a self-hostable Netlify/Vercel alternative.

+# Conclusion

+I really want to make OpenWhisk work for me but my deployment feels fragile and I get the feeling one day it will crash I will not be able to recover it.
+Until I have more time to put into this, I think I will be trying out Fn or OpenFaaS in my next projects.

+I am currently working on a web-based game and am exploring writing a FaaS-based backend instead of my usual Docker containers or Systemd services.
+Watch this post for updates as I learn more about each tool.